In May of 2017, I started a boutique online bookstore.

 I didn’t try this strategy until almost a year after I first started my business, and I really wish I had started sooner.
-This was the BEST strategy I found for growing an audience on social media (that’s interested in your niche) on a very low budget.
+This was one of the best strategies I found for growing an audience on social media (that’s interested in your niche) on a very low budget.

 Think of it as word-of-mouth marketing but through social media, so it’s on a grander scale.

 Basically, you either reach out to influencers in your niche directly (through DM or email), or you can hold a rep search.
 If you’re considering trying this, I go into a lot more detail in this post about how to partner with brand representatives to grow on Instagram.